Introduction

 Debian

-Installation on Debian based operating systems, which includes Raspberry Pi OS, involves the following steps:
+Installation on Debian based operating systems, which includes Raspberry Pi OS and Ubuntu, involves the following steps:

 1. Register our APT repository's public key